munnaa0/Munna/README.md

 - 🌱 I’m currently learning **Java, Kotlin, C#.**

-- 🎊 Made some small projects on Java and C++.
+- 🎊 Made some small projects on Java and C++..

 - 💬 Ask me about **C, C++.**